ChatGPT could return to Italy if OpenAI complies with rules

 The Italian data protection authority on Wednesday outlined a raft of requirements that OpenAI will have to satisfy by April 30 for the the ban on AI chatbot to be lifted.

-The watchdog last month ordered the company to temporarily stop processing Italian users' personal information while it investigated a possible data breach.
+The watchdog known as Garante last month ordered the company to temporarily stop processing Italian users' personal information while it investigated a possible data breach.
 The authority said it didn't want to hamper AI's development but emphasized the importance of following the European Union’s strict data privacy rules.

-OpenAI, which had responded by proposing remedies to ease the concerns, did not reply immediately to a request for comment Wednesday.
+OpenAI, which had responded by proposing remedies to ease the concerns, on Wednesday welcomed the Italian regulators' move.

 People are also reading…